evaaaaawu/evaaaaawu.com/src/content/en/git-implementation-cheatsheet-for-beginners.md

       Merge remote updates

-After developing or updating a feature, before creating a PR, it's best to execute steps 6 & 7, then merge the latest main into your branch that's ready for PR.
-If conflicts occur, resolving them locally before creating the PR is a better approach.
+After developing or updating a feature, before creating a PR, it's best to execute steps 6 & 7, then merge the latest main into your branch.
+If conflicts occur, it's better to resolve them locally before creating the PR.

-One of the biggest differences between collaboration and coding alone is the need to resolve conflicts, which requires more experience.
+One of the biggest differences between collaboration and solo coding is the need to resolve conflicts, which requires more experience.

-### **Additional: Reviewing Others' PRs**
+## **Additional: Reviewing others' PRs**

 If you want to review locally, use steps 1 + 2: